vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro-ts.md

 ### Additional Parameters

-#### skipInstallNodeDeps
+Additional parameters that can be passed as flags to the maven command, e.g. `mvn clean package -DskipInstallNodeDeps=true`.

-Add the `skipInstallNodeDeps` flag to skip the deletion and re-installation of node-deps.
-Ex: `mvn clean package -DskipInstallNodeDeps=true`.
+* `skipInstallNodeDeps` - skip the deletion and re-installation of node-deps.

 !!! note
     If node_modules folder doesn't exist, then this flag is ineffective.

-#### -Dvro.forceImportLatestVersions

-This strategy will force you to upload the same or newer version of a package, otherwise it will fail the build, allowing us for better CI/CD pipelines, where we can ensure that the latest versions are always used on the server.
+* `vro.forceImportLatestVersions` - This strategy will force you to upload the same or newer version of a package, otherwise it will fail the build, allowing us for better CI/CD pipelines, where we can ensure that the latest versions are always used on the server.
+Default value is `false`.

+!!! note
     Snapshot versions are considered newer if they are the same as the version on the server.
-Default value is `false`.

 * `vro.importOldVersions` - This strategy will upload a version of the package even if it is older than the version on the server.
 !!! note